JOEL-TAMAKLOE/Briish-Airways-Review-Analysis/README.md

 Presented actionable strategies to improve overall passenger experience.

 📂 Folder Structure
-📁 british-airways-review-analysis/
-├── notebook/           # Jupyter notebook with analysis and modeling └── README.md            # Project summary and documentation
+├── notebook           # Jupyter notebook with analysis and modeling └── README.md            # Project summary and documentation

 📢 Acknowledgements
-This project is part of the British Airways Data Science Virtual Internship on Forage.
+This project is part of the British Airways Data Science simulations on Forage.
 It is a simulated experience designed to showcase how data science is used to solve real-world business problems.